mina-deploy/mina-docs/source/deploying.md

 ### What about failure?

 If it fails at any point, the release path will be deleted.
-If any commands are queued using the `to :clean` block, they will be ran.
+If any commands are queued using the `to :clean` block, they will be run.
 It will be as if nothing happened.
 Lets see what happens if a build fails:

     $